Steeped in history and packed with West End tours and local community displays, the Bristol Hippodrome is ideal for theatre buffs and newbies alike.

 It celebrated its 100th anniversary in 2012, which is pretty impressive when you realise that along the way it has survived World War II bombing raids, a fire and the odd bit of heckling.
 Cast your eyes upwards during the interval and you’ll see the dome in the roof, which can be opened up to the fresh air at the flick of a lever, believed to be the only retractable roof of its kind in any theatre.

-Birmingham Hippodrome regularly puts on captioned, sign-interpreted and audio-described performances, as well as touch tours and a relaxed performance of their annual pantomime.
+Bristol Hippodrome regularly puts on captioned, sign-interpreted and audio-described performances, as well as touch tours and a relaxed performance of their annual pantomime.

 Assistance dogs are welcome to enjoy the shows in the auditorium but staff are more than happy to look after them during the performance if you prefer.